worksome/envy/README.md

 ### Filters

-Sometimes, you'll want a more powerful way to represent items in the `exclusions` and `inclusion` lists than basic strings.
+Sometimes, you'll want a more powerful way to represent items in the `exclusions` and `inclusions` lists than basic strings.
 For example, imagine you want to add all environment variables beginning with `STRIPE_` to the exclusions list.
 Rather than manually inserting them all individually, you can use the `Worksome\Envy\Support\Filters\Filter` class.

 ```php